AppliedLogicSystems/ALSProlog/docs/docs/guide/20-ALS-Prolog---TclTk-Interface.md

 ## 20.1 Introduction and Overview
-The interface between ALS Prolog and Tcl/Tk allows prolog programs to create, manipulate and destroy Tcl/Tk interpreters, to submit Tcl/Tk expressions for evaulation in those interpreters, and to allow expressions being evaluated to make calls back into Prolog.
+The interface between ALS Prolog and Tcl/Tk allows prolog programs to create, manipulate and destroy Tcl/Tk interpreters, to submit Tcl/Tk expressions for evaluation in those interpreters, and to allow expressions being evaluated to make calls back into Prolog.
 Computed data can be passed in both directions:
 * A Tcl/Tk function called from Prolog can return a value to Prolog;
 * A Prolog goal called from Tcl/Tk can bind Tcl variables to computed values.
 The conversions between the datatypes of the two languages are described in the next section.
 In general, one cannot count on the interface to automatically handle all situations.
-One must either assure that the originating code (Prolog or Tcl) creates a data entity which coverts into the the desired target type, or one must explictly coerce the entity after it has passed through the interface (e.g., with tcl_coerce).
+One must either assure that the originating code (Prolog or Tcl) creates a data entity which coverts into the the desired target type, or one must explicitly coerce the entity after it has passed through the interface (e.g., with tcl_coerce).

 ## 20.2 Prolog to Tcl Type Conversion